pedronahum/xitari-Windows/README.md

 <img align="right" src="ale.gif" width=50>

-.Net wrapper for the [Arcade Learning Environment](http://www.arcadelearningenvironment.org/)/Xitari.
+Windows wrappers for the [Arcade Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment/)/Xitari.
 ============

-xitari-vs2017 are .NET bindings to the Arcade Learning Environment library published here:
+xitari-Windows are bindings to Deepmind´s xitari, published here:

 https://github.com/deepmind/xitari.git

-This repository builds a strongly-typed .NET API for use from C# and/or F#.
-The API binding is currently being tested.
+This repository currently builds a strongly-typed .NET API for use from C# and/or F#.
+The API binding is currently being tested and functionality will be added to facility the use of Windows-based deep learning frameworks.

-Please note the native libraries have been tested in (Release) Windows 64 bit mode using VS 2017.
+Dependencies:
+    - An environmental variable named SWIG_PATH pointing to [Simplified Wrapper and Interface Generator](http://www.swig.org) executable (.exe) file.
+This repo has been tested with Swig 3.0.10, available from [here](https://sourceforge.net/projects/swig/files/swigwin/)

+    - VS 2017, including "Desktop development with C++" & ".Net desktop development".
+This repo has been tested with Visual Studio Community 2017 Version 15.3.2